THE EIGHT DAYS OF HANUKKAH

 Rabbinic literature almost totally ignores the military triumph of the Maccabees and emphasizes instead the miracle of the Temple menorah.
 A chief priority for the Maccabees, when they began to reclaim and restore their land after their victory, was to cleanse and rededicate the Temple in Jerusalem.

-An over six foot tall menorah in a church on the Isle of Man, which was commissioned and made by an Israeli artist from shells of Hamas rockets fired from Gaza into the town of Sderot in Israel through long years of constant barrage.
+An over six foot tall menorah in a church on the Isle of Man, which was commissioned and made by an Israeli artist from shells of Hamas rockets fired from Gaza into the town of Sderot and other areas in Israel through long years of constant barrage, which, sadly, is ongoing to this day!
 (Pic.- Talbots)

 The sign of dedication, and the symbol of God’s Presence in His House, was the lighting of the golden, seven-branched Menorah in the Holy Place.
 The Maccabees found only one flask of uncontaminated oil fit for use in the lighting – enough for one day.
 It would take another week for the preparation, according to biblical standards, of more pure olive oil.
 So eager were they to restore the light to the Temple that they decided in faith to use what they had.
 What joy arose as the blessings were sung, and one by one the seven lights were lit and their radiance grew to bear shining witness to the presence of YHWH, the God of Israel, in their midst.

 They had done all in their power to restore His light to the darkened Temple.
 Now the Eternal, the Source of all Light, intervened and the flames of the Menorah kept burning day after day, for the next seven days, until the fresh store of oil was prepared.
 Thus, in 164 BC, at the rededication of the Temple, the festival of Hanukkah was inaugurated.
 The nine-branched menorah (the hanukkiah) is lit to commemorate the victory of light over darkness, and the miracle of the oil that kept burning for eight days.